JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 The dataset consists of 12 documents (2261 sentences) in Spanish taken from EUR-Lex, a multilingual corpus of court decisions and legal dispositions in the 24 official languages of the European Union.
 The documents have been annotated for named entities following the guidelines of the [MAPA project]( https://mapa-project.eu/) which foresees two annotation level, a general and a more fine-grained one.
-The annotated corpus can be used for named entity recognition/ classification.
+The annotated corpus can be used for named entity recognition/classification.

 ### Supported Tasks and Leaderboards

-The dataset supports the task of named entity recognition or, as de Gibert Bonet et al. (2022) state, named entity recognition and classification (NERC).
+The dataset supports the task of Named Entity Recognition and Classification (NERC).

 ### Languages